-Three Mor nths ended (Dollars in thousands) March 31, 2021 March 31, 2020 Net carrying value at beginning of period \$ 514,013 456,418 Acquisitions and adjustments 56,937 Net carrying value at end of period \$ 514,013 513,355
+nths ended (Dollars in thousands) March 31, 2022 March 31, 2021 Net carrying value at beginning of period \$ 985,393 514,013 Acquisitions and adjustments Net carrying value at end of period \$ 985,393 514,013

-The Company performed its annual goodwill impairment test during the third quarter of 2020 and determined the fair value of the aggregated reporting units exceeded the carrying value, such that the Company's goodwill was not considered impaired.
+The Company evaluates goodwill for possible impairment utilizing a control premium analysis.
+The analysis first calculates the market capitalization and then adjusts such value for a control premium range which results in an implied fair value.
+The control premium range is determined based on historical control premiums for acquisitions that are comparable to the Company and is obtained from an independent third party.
+The calculated implied fair value is then compared to the book value to determine whether the Company needs to proceed to step two of the goodwill impairment assessment.
+The Company performed its annual goodwill impairment test during the third quarter of 2021 and determined the fair value of the aggregated reporting units exceeded the carrying value, such that the Company's goodwill was not considered impaired.
+In recognition there were no events or circumstances that occurred during the first quarter of 2022 that would more-likely-than-not reduce the fair value of a reporting unit below its carrying value, the Company did not perform interim testing at March 31, 2022.
 Changes in the economic environment, operations of the aggregated reporting units, or other factors could result in the decline in the fair value of the aggregated reporting units which could result in a goodwill impairment in the future.
-Accumulated impairment charges were \$40,159,000 as of March 31, 2021 and December 31, 2020.
+Accumulated impairment charges were \$40,159,000 as of March 31, 2022 and December 31, 2021.